 - Communication and reporting on risks

-1. Build a risk management culture
+1. Build a Risk Management Culture

 With the average cost of a cyber attack exceeding $1.1 million, a risk management culture is a must.
 In addition to financial costs, there is a significant business impact – 54% of companies experience a loss in productivity, 43% have negative customer experiences, and 37% see a loss in brand reputation.

+The cost balloons for data breaches, with the average cost globally reaching over $4 million and $8.19 million in the United States.
 This is why establishing a cybersecurity-focused culture throughout your organization, from part-time staff to Board members, is foundational to risk management.

 Implementing good cyber hygiene practices is the starting point for cyber risk management.

-The European Union's Agency for Network and Information Security (ENISA) states that "cyber hygiene should be viewed in the same manner as personal hygiene and, once properly integrated into an organization will be simple daily routines, good behaviors, and occasional checkups to make sure the organization's online health is in optimum condition".
+The European Union's Agency for Network and Information Security (ENISA) states that "cyber hygiene should be viewed in the same manner as personal hygiene and, once properly integrated into an organization, will be simple daily routines, good behaviors, and occasional checkups to make sure the organization's online health is in optimum condition”.

 Read more in our blog post on cyber hygiene.

-This is especially true in you work in healthcare (HIPAA) or financial services (CPS 234, PCI DSS, 23 NYCRR 500).
+This is especially true if you work in healthcare (HIPAA) or financial services (CPS 234, PCI DSS, 23 NYCRR 500).
 With that said, the introduction of general data protection laws like GDPR, LGPD, the SHIELD Act, PIPEDA, CCPA, and FIPA means most organizations have risk management requirements.

-4. Distribute responsibility
+4. Distribute Responsibility

-The burden for cybersecurity and enterprise risk management in general, cannot solely rest with your IT security team.
+The burden for cybersecurity and enterprise risk management, in general, cannot solely rest with your IT security team.

 While cybersecurity professionals do their best to ensure that all risks are accounted for, no security program can be successfully implemented without participation from the entire organization.